paperclip-ui/legacy-paperclip/documentation/Syntax/README.md

 import React from "react";
 import {TodoList as TodoListView} from "./todo-list.pc";

-// We're using the TodoItem component assuming that it's using the todo-list.pc template. import TodoItem from "./todo-item.tsx";
+// We're using the TodoItem component assuming that it's using the todo-item.pc template. import TodoItem from "./todo-item.tsx";

 export function TodoList() {